muktyas/mukstart/README.md

 # mukstart
-startmenu like cinnamon start menu
+startmenu like cinnamon start menu or windows search